 12) Sardine Farro Bowl

-Sardines are a great option if you’re looking for strong and savory flavors, and almost require no preparation.
-Combine warm farro with lemon zest, olive oil, and parsley.
-Then mix in sardines and crunchy cucumber.
-Capers or thinly-sliced red onions would work nicely here.
+Sardines are a great option if you’re looking for strong and savory flavors, and they almost require no work.
+Warm farro mixed with lemon zest, olive oil, and parsley.
+Then add sardines and crunchy cucumber.
+Capers or a few thin slices of red onion would work nicely here.
 This is a hearty lunch that tastes good without the need for sugary sauces.

 13) Roasted Pepper Bowl

-For added convenience, you can use jarred roasted red peppers.
-If you have time though, feel free to roast your own.
-Serve with quinoa and arugula, and then crumble some tangy goat cheese over the quinoa and arugula.
-Include walnuts or almonds for crunch, and dress with olive oil and a splash of balsamic.
-It’s straightforward, but it seems like you put a lot of thought into it.
+You can use jarred roasted red peppers for added convenience, but feel free to roast your own.
+Serve alongside a buttered quinoa and arugula and goat cheese, and then toss in some walnuts or almonds for crunch.
+Dress with a touch of olive oil and a splash of balsamic.
+It’s easy enough, but it looks like you put a lot of effort into it.

 14) Shrimp Orzo Bowl

-Sauté shrimp with garlic and olive oil just until done, then squeeze some lemon into the pan.
-For a clean and bright bowl, serve it over orzo with tomatoes and parsley.
-A dash of chili flakes provides a gentle heat that won’t overwhelm.
-Ensure the shrimp is cooked and has turned pink; no raw seafood should be present.
+Sauté the shrimp with some garlic and olive oil just until done, then add a good squeeze of lemon to the pan.
+For a clean and bright bowl, serve it over the orzo with chopped tomatoes and parsley.
+Add a dash of chili flakes for some gentle heat but don’t go overboard.
+Ensure the shrimp is fully cooked and has turned pink; no raw seafood should be present.

 15) Mackerel Potato Bowl

-Cooked mackerel (either freshly cooked or canned) is rich and therefore goes well with roasted potatoes and a green option.
-For a lighter take, you could add sautéed spinach or kale and dress with lemon juice.
+Cooked mackerel (either freshly cooked or canned) is rich and goes nicely with some roasted potatoes and a green option.
+For a lighter option, add some sautéed spinach or kale and dress with lemon juice.
 If you want crunch, try a few slices of cucumber or radish.
 Here is a great Mediterranean bowl for cold weather.

 16) Caprese Chicken Bowl

-Use grilled or roasted chicken, fresh mozzarella, basil and tomatoes.
-Include a base such as farro or arugula according to whether you would like it to be hearty or light.
-An olive oil drizzle and a splash of balsamic vinegar is plenty for dressing.
-Be sure to season well with salt so that the tomatoes and the cheese shine!
+Use grilled or roasted chicken, fresh mozzarella, basil, and tomatoes.
+Include a base such as farro or arugula depending on whether you would like it to be hearty or light.

 17) Harissa Lentil Bowl